shapeoko/Docs/content/wiring_2.md

 Arrange the stepper motor wires so that they reach the Arduino and if necessary re-connect themto it.
 Check all the wiring, moving the machine carefully through its range of X- and Y-axis motion, ensuring nothing works loose.
 If you have access to a multimeter, use it to check the continuity of the wiring before connecting, powering up and testing or using the machine.

 Jog each axis, checking the direction and distance of the machine's movement.
-If any movement is in the wrong direction, reverse a pair of wires at the Arduino.
+If any movement is in the wrong direction, reverse a pair of wires at the Arduino or reconfigure Grbl.
 If movement is more or less than expected, check the gShild micro-stepping jumpers for that axis --- if necessary re-calculate Grbl's settings.

 Proceed to [Hello World!](http://docs.shapeoko.com/helloworld.html) once everything checks out.